GoogleCloudPlatform/container-developer-workshop/labs/python/README.md

 1. Change the default Name
-* sed -i 's/dockerfile-image/python-app/' deployment.yamlOpen `deployment.yaml` file
+    * Open `deployment.yaml` file
     * Select the image name currently set as `dockerfile-image`
     * Right click and choose Change All Occurrences
     * Type in the new name as `python-app`

 # Walking through the development process